 Turn off the autoreboot feature before performing hardware maintenance.
 To turn off autoreboot, log into the diagnostic station.
-In the file /usr/paragon/boot/fscan.cfg, change the line set autoreboot on to set autoreboot off

-Specifying Your Time Zone
+Configuring the Time Zone

 If your Paragon system arrived with the software already installed, you might need to modify the /etc/TIMEZONE and /etc/rc.config files on the Paragon system to reflect your time zone.
 You may also need to modify these files if you have reinstalled the Paragon system software.